Finitely presented groups

 free_group

-The first form returns the free group of rank n
+The first form returns a free group of rank n

 , ..., the default being f1